Minimal Data, Maximum Clarity: A Heuristic for Explaining Optimization: Methods

 \subsubsection{Active Learning}

 EZR frames configuration optimization as an active learning problem.
 It begins with a small set of randomly labeled configurations to bootstrap an initial model.
 Then, at each iteration, it trains a two-class Naive Bayes classifier to distinguish between "Best" and "rest" configurations.
-Here, "Best" refers to the top-performing $\sqrt{N}$ configurations based on their distance to heaven(\textit{d2h})\footnote{To convert multi-objective optimization into a single scalar prediction task, this study uses the distance to heaven (\textit{d2h}) metric.
-For any objectives, their values are first normalized to the [0,1] range.
-The ideal configuration, called "heaven," combines the best values for each objective (for example, {1,0} for maximizing throughput and minimizing latency).
-The \textit{d2h} of a configuration is then computed as its Euclidean distance to this ideal point.} values, while "rest" includes the remaining $N - \sqrt{N}$ configurations.
+Here, "Best" refers to the top-performing $\sqrt{N}$ configurations based on their d2h values, while "rest" includes the remaining $N - \sqrt{N}$ configurations.
 For each unlabeled configuration, EZR calculates the likelihood of it belonging to the "Best" class divided by the likelihood of it belonging to the "rest" class.
 The configuration with the highest such ratio is selected for labeling next.
 This process repeats until a predefined labeling budget is exhausted.
 By prioritizing configurations that are most likely to improve optimization outcomes, EZR minimizes the number of required labels.